 This is the same question as problem #13 in the SQL Chapter of Ace the Data Science Interview!

-Assume you are given the table on Walmart user transactions.
-Based on a user's most recent transaction date, write a query to obtain the users and the number of products bought.
+Assume you're given a table on Walmart user transactions.
+Based on their most recent transaction date, write a query that retrieve the users along with the number of products they bought.

 Output the user's most recent transaction date, user ID, and the number of products, sorted in chronological order by the transaction date.